Timothy-Cao/Timothy-Cao/README.md

 # 💫 About Me:
-I'm a software developer who recently graduated from the University of Waterloo.
-I'm fascinated by the potential of coding, machine learning, and creating impactful software.
+I'm a software developer from the University of Waterloo.
+I like doing things and talking about things.

 ## 🌐 Socials: